audrentis/OSTKL/README.md

 ## Producing this case
 * Ensure scaling is set to millimeters
-    * approximate case dimensions are 150.98 mm x 372.37 mm
+    * widest case layers are approximately 150.98 mm x 372.37 mm
 * each case is divided into seperate .DXF files based on their designated layer thickness.
     * All case layers should be 2mm thick
         * Except for the switch plate, which should be ~1.5 mm